- Total population: 94 million

 Ethiopia crisis briefing

-Ethiopia, located in the Horn of Africa, is experiencing its worst drought in decades, leaving more than 10 million people in need of food and aid.
-The IRC supports government-provided health services, and delivers clean water and sanitation, essential supplies, and other emergency assistance to vulnerable Ethiopians.
+Ethiopia, located in the Horn of Africa, is still coping with the effects of its worst drought in decades.
+Today some 5.6 million Ethiopians are in need of food and aid as a new drought takes hold of the region.
+The IRC delivers clean water and sanitation, essential supplies, and other emergency assistance to vulnerable Ethiopians while supporting government-provided health services.

 What caused the crisis in Ethiopia?

-Ethiopia has suffered from drought for decades, but this year saw the worst in 50 years, affecting more than 10 million people.
-Many have been forced to walk more than 12 hours in a desperate search for water.
+Ethiopia has suffered from drought for decades, but 2016 saw the worst in 50 years, affecting more than 10 million people.
+Many were forced to walk more than 12 hours in a desperate search for water.

 What are the main humanitarian challenges in Ethiopia?

-While the Ethiopian government is leading the response to the drought, more support is needed to reach millions of people in need of food and emergency assistance.
+While the Ethiopian government is leading the ongoing drought response, more support is needed to reach millions of people in need of food and emergency assistance.

 How does the IRC help in Ethiopia?